 The destination you choose will have a large impact on your life.
 It will be your home away from home, where you grow personally and professionally, and will also impact what you want to do in life – your career and where you want to go.

 Australia is famous for adorable koalas, kangaroos and unique wildlife, but there is a lot more to the country than that.
 Australia is the 3rd most popular English-speaking destination to study abroad.
-8 out of the top 100 universities are in Australia, as well as three of the world’s most liveable cities as well.
+8 out of the top 100 universities are in Australia, as well as four of the world’s most liveable cities as well.

 As mentioned earlier, Australia is the 3rd most popular destination for international students in the world.
 Over 1,000 education institutions offer 22,000 courses and 8 out of the top 100 universities in the world are in Australia.
 National guidelines called the Australian Qualifications Framework (AQF) underpin every course and institution to ensure quality and high standards for all qualifications across all sectors.
 This is why education in Australia is world-class that is recognised and prepares students for success.
 For more information on education in Australia, click here to read our blog on why you should choose Australian Universities over other countries.